Questions and answers

 The Tees Valley Powerhouse Plan aims to bring more new jobs to the area, at a quicker pace, across a range of industries and ensure that local people have the skills to take up these new jobs.
 There is now national recognition of the need for improvements in our road and rail links.
 Better school attainment for our young people and our schools and colleges will equip pupils with better skills training so they have the qualifications they need to thrive in the modern world and there would be more apprentice opportunities for those starting off in their careers.
 It would also the area to enhance its cultural facilities and increase tourism.

 The Plan will generate support to help increase productivity and economic competitiveness on a national and international stage.
 It will support our businesses to grow, to increase exports and to build further on our unique strengths in green energy, chemicals and innovation.
 We will improve our access to finance as well as creating a more skilled workforce through more apprenticeships and better training.

 Where is the guarantee that the deal will be in place for the 30 years?

 The deal is a legal document so we have that security.
 The 30 year period is common to all of the devolution deals so far.

-What has happened with SSI will have a significant long term impact on both the people and the economy of the Tees Valley.
-While there is not a direct impact of devolution on the steel industry, there is a specific point in the deal about the Government working with the Tees Valley Combined Authority in the future to mitigate the impact of significant industrial closures on the local economy.
+What has happened with SSI will have a significant long term effect on both the people and the economy of the Tees Valley.
+While there is not a direct effect of devolution on the steel industry, there is a specific point in the deal about the Government working with the Tees Valley Combined Authority in the future to mitigate the effect of significant industrial closures on the local economy.
 Part of this will involve developing a plan to help our economy recover.

 All the five local authority Leaders and Mayor are signed up to the deal in principle, but it is subject to formal consent by each council.
 Meetings will take place shortly.
 The target date for having an elected Mayor and devolving the powers is May 2017.